rpastijn/oraclestudentday/tales-of-the-dark-side/story/story-hack/story-hack.md

 10. Here, we have used the SQL Firewalling feature provide by **Oracle Audit Vault and Database Firewall (AVDF)**

-    > To learn more about how to use the Database Firewall to protect against SQL injection, please refer to the "[DB Security - Audit Vault and DB Firewall] (https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=711)" workshop

 ## Task 2b: Detect and mitigate the sensitive data harvesting